 Or, try Minted’s Text Us Your Photo service for free styling from one of our design experts.
 Simply text your favorite photo to 22737, and we’ll text you back 5 holiday card designs, selected especially for and styled with your photo.

-Now that you have a better understanding of some of the leading Christmas card ideas this winter, you still need to figure out what kind of picture you will use (or if you will use one at all).
+Now that you have a better understanding of some of the trending Christmas card ideas this winter, you still need to figure out what kind of picture you will use or if you will use one at all.
 We have put together a great list of unique family photo ideas you may want to reference.
 Also, if you’re confused about what to wear, we have some creative Christmas outfit tips!
 Here is a quick snapshot of photo ideas you may want to think about.

-Posed vs Unposed: The pose is such an important aspect of your holiday photo to consider.
-Do you want a more professional look that is organized or would you rather capture your family in a casual and organic interaction?
+Consider Posed vs Unposed Photos: The pose is such an important aspect of your holiday photo to consider.
+Do you want a more professional look that is organized and posed or would you rather capture your family in a casual and organic interaction that is more candid?
 Sometimes an action shot of your children playing or jumping can be the perfect look to capture your family spirit.

-Clothing Choice: With ugly Christmas sweaters, cute matching family pajamas, and your children’s favorite ballerina tutu or sports jersey, it can be tough to agree on a family look for your holiday card.
-A few quick concepts are listed below.
-For even more ideas, be sure to read through our list of 11 Christmas outfit tips.
+Clothing Choice: With ideas like ugly Christmas sweaters, cute matching family pajamas and your children’s favorite ballerina tutu or sports jersey, it can be tough to agree on a family look for your holiday card.
+A few quick concepts are listed here to spark your creativity.
+For even more ideas, be sure to read through our list of 13 Christmas outfit tips.

-Include the Pet: Don’t forget Fido!
+Make Your Fur baby the Focus: Don’t forget Fido!
 We have assembled a great list of tips for including your pets in holiday cards.
 We cover topics such as how to keep your dog’s attention for the photo, how to keep them comfortable during the photo shoot, and even fun poses to consider.
 And of course, if you have a cute doggie outfit, you don’t want to forget that either!
 Be sure to check out our collection of pet holiday cards.

 Once you have your holiday card designed, you will still want to compose a warm personalized greeting.
-If you are having a severe spell of writer's block, we have compiled a list of what to say in your holiday card to get your creative juices going.
+If you are having a severe spell of writer's block, we have compiled alist of what to say in your holiday card to get your creative juices going.
+We even have some sayings tailored to the ongoing strangeness of 2021.
 Some quick ideas include:

-Rounding up our all-inclusive list of themes, tips, and ideas for Christmas cards, we wanted to include some ideas on what to do with all the old holiday cards you may have piled up.
+Rounding out our all-inclusive list of themes, tips and ideas for Christmas cards are some thoughts on how to display your cards and what to do with all the old holiday cards you may have piled up from years past.